gogs/git-module/README.md

 - Go version must be at least **1.7**.
 - Git version must be no less than **1.8.3**.
-- For Windows users, try use as new a version as possible.
+- For Windows users, try to use the latest version of both.

 ## License